 Pinterest and Trip Advisor was my friend for planning.
 I used Trip Advisor initially to write down all the main attractions most people visited so I didn’t miss any out.
 Pinterest really came into it’s own for the food and ‘hidden’ parts of NYC that you may want to see but wouldn’t really be written about on TA.
 I would not have known about Black Tap milkshakes or the Sprinkles Cupcake ATM (written about further down) otherwise.

-Chelsea Market – Is a great little indoor market full of food ranging from burgers to pizza amongst others and cute little vintage shops and a great independent bookstore that is worth a visit for all their cute notepads (Posman Books).
+doxycycline hyclate 100mg upset stomach Is a great little indoor market full of food ranging from burgers to pizza amongst others and cute little vintage shops and a great independent bookstore (Posman Books) that is worth a visit for all their cute notepads.

 The Love Sculpture was one of those things that I happened to stumble across in New York (I do think New York is one of those places where you stumble across random but cool things!).
 At the time I was there, a cute couple got engaged right in front of the sculpture – they had a choir singing and everything!
 Find it on 55th and 6th Avenue.